 Some of the leading providers of financial tools include Charles Schwab, Fidelity, The Newport Group, Empower, Vanguard, and ABG Southwest.

 One interactive program we’ve found to be effective is Kahoot!.
 It is an interactive game played with participants to reinforce the material presented, but with a fun twist.
-Using smart phones, participants on teams are asked to answer timed questions about their financial knowledge.
+Using smart phones, participants on teams answer timed questions about their financial knowledge.
 Small prizes are awarded to winning groups such as coffee shop gift cards or 100 Grand candy bars.
-We found that adding a way to get participants actively involved during our meetings, along with some fun competition between peers to open conversations about financial wellness, has cultured a more positive atmosphere around a sometimes-stressful topic.
+Often, adding a way to get participants actively involved during meetings, along with some fun competition between peers to open conversations about financial wellness, can culture a more positive atmosphere around a sometimes-stressful topic.

 VIII.
 Educational Meetings Summaries

-An Educational Meetings Summary is created to track the dates, topics, locations, and provide a list of group and individual meeting participants.
+An Educational Meetings Summary tracks the dates, topics, locations, and provides a list of group and individual meeting participants.
 These summaries provide proof and tracking that participants attended meetings and are making progress toward their financial education goals.

 Monitoring Your Financial Wellness Plan

 Monitoring financial educational efforts is important not only to make sure that it meets the goals identified by the plan sponsor, but also to determine if it is providing other related human resource benefits for your company.

 Before rolling out a financial education program, get a baseline measure of key plan statistics including participation rate, average deferral, and the percent who sign up for a model portfolio or target date election.
 Then regularly evaluate progress on each of these measures.

 One effective benchmark target is 90-10-90.
 Plan sponsors should seek to enroll 90% of eligible employees in the plan, participants should save an average of 10% of their salary, and 90% of participants should adopt one of the model portfolios or target date funds offered as part of the plan.